 - code, or equivalently text, defines the section to be a code section.
 This marks the section as readable and executable, but not writable, and also indicates to the linker that the type of the section is code. - data and bss define the section to be a data section, analogously to code.
-Data sections are marked as readable and writable, but not executable. data declares an initialised data section, whereas bss declares an uninitialised data section. - info defines the section to be an informational section, which is not included in the executable file by the linker, but may (for example) pass information to the linker.
+Data sections are marked as readable and writable, but not executable. data declares an initialised data section, whereas bss declares an uninitialised data section. - rdata declares an initialised data section that is readable but not writable.
+Microsoft compilers use this section to place constants in it. - info defines the section to be an informational section, which is not included in the executable file by the linker, but may (for example) pass information to the linker.
 For example, declaring an info-type section called .drectve causes the linker to interpret the contents of the section as command-line options. - align=, used with a trailing number as in obj, gives the alignment requirements of the section.
 The maximum you may specify is 64: the Win32 object file format contains no means to request a greater section alignment than this.
-If alignment is not explicitly specified, the defaults are 16-byte alignment for code sections, and 4-byte alignment for data (and BSS) sections.
+If alignment is not explicitly specified, the defaults are 16-byte alignment for code sections, 8-byte alignment for rdata sections and 4-byte alignment for data (and BSS) sections.
 Informational sections get a default alignment of 1 byte (no alignment), though the value does not matter.